phil426/podabio/README.md

-# Podn.Bio - Link-in-Bio Platform for Podcasters
+# PodaBio - Link-in-Bio Platform for Podcasters

 A comprehensive link-in-bio platform designed for all content creators, with special focus on podcasters.